When can I get induced?

 • If her baby is breech or sideways (and the doctor is unable to turn the baby to be head down)

-• If she has triples or quadruplets
+• If she has triplets or quadruplets, or monochorionic-monoamniotic twins

 • If she has active genital herpes or uncontrolled HIV